matwilso/boxLCD/README.md

 // TODO: we have purely state-based and also mixture of state and pixel-based prediction
 // TODO: make organization better

-// TODO: create examples of bounce, dropbox, agent with varieties. w/ both pyglet and lcd rendering.
+// TODO: create examples of bounce, dropbox, robots with varieties. w/ both pyglet and lcd rendering.

 I think framing this, building this, and working on it will end up being valuable.

+## Setup

+`pip install -e .`

+(Maybe not require cloning)

 ## boxLCD Challenge 🌐 🧩